quicwg/base-drafts/draft-ietf-quic-transport.md

 The first packet for an unsupported version can use different semantics and encodings for any version-specific field.
 In particular, different packet protection keys might be used for different versions.
-Servers that do not support a particular version are unlikely to be able to decrypt the content of the packet.
+Servers that do not support a particular version are unlikely to be able to decrypt the payload of the packet.
 Servers SHOULD NOT attempt to decode or decrypt a packet from an unknown version, but instead send a Version Negotiation packet, provided that the packet is sufficiently long.